compnerd/swift-win32/README.md

 - `Path`

-  The `Path` environment variables needs to be extended that CMake can find the swift compiler.
+  The `Path` environment variables needs to be extended to allow the Swift compiler to be found.
 This is only required when this is not already the case.
-When you type `where swiftc` and see no path to swiftc the following command is required.
+When you type `where swiftc` and see no path to `swiftc` the following command is required.

   Command Prompt: `set Path=C:\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin;%Path%`